 “We can’t do one size fits all anymore.
 Women are risk-averse, and will want to know more about the features and benefits of the product,” says Delia Passi, CEO of WomenCertified, a research and consumer advocacy group.
 Making the store experience more interactive “touching a fabric, staging it with matching bags will prompt [a woman] to want to buy more.”

-Drawing from her training in gender-based selling with Ms. Passi’s company last year, Judith Schumacher Tilton, dealer principal of Tilton Automotive Group, which operates two dealerships in Little Falls and Denville, both in N.J., says she is a strong proponent for colors on the showroom floor.
+Drawing from her training in gender-based selling with Ms Passi’s company last year, Judith Schumacher Tilton, dealer principal of Tilton Automotive Group, which operates two dealerships in Little Falls and Denville, both in N.J., says she is a strong proponent for colours on the showroom floor.
 When she got the newest Chevrolet Spark in July, she lined up techno pink and jalapeño green versions of the vehicle outside her dealership that day.
-Ms. Tilton says the colors and display helped sell the cars more quickly than other model launches, even before they were advertised.
+Ms Tilton says the colours and display helped sell the cars more quickly than other model launches, even before they were advertised.
 “When women came in, it was the first thing they saw.
 We sold them right away,” she says.